JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

     For ``wchar_t*`` arguments, the Julia type should be ``Cwstring`` (if the C routine expects a NUL-terminated string) or ``Ptr{Cwchar_t}`` otherwise.
-Note also that ASCII, UTF-8, UTF-16, and UTF-32 string data in Julia is internally NUL-terminated, so it can be passed to C functions expecting NUL-terminated data without making a copy (but using the ``Cwstring`` type will cause an error to be thrown if the string itself contains NUL characters).
+Note also that UTF-8 string data in Julia is internally NUL-terminated, so it can be passed to C functions expecting NUL-terminated data without making a copy (but using the ``Cwstring`` type will cause an error to be thrown if the string itself contains NUL characters).

 .. note::